ATS Keywords: How to Find and Use Them Correctly

 How many keywords should I include on my resume?

-Do ATS systems recognize synonyms?
+Do all ATS systems recognize synonyms?

-Can keywords make up for lack of experience?
+Can keywords compensate for missing experience?

 References